 data Field

 This field stores and abstracts away value of a raw bytes data.
-The <data> field has all the properties as well as extra properties and elements described below.
+The <data> field has all the common properties as well as extra properties and elements described below.

 <?xml version="1.0" encoding="UTF-8"?>